 What slides can you find at the Sandcastle Blackpool

 I was soon sat in the hot tub, and the kids and hubby were off whizzing down the slides.
 It had been 10 years since we had last been to The Sandcastle Blackpool, and I must admit I didn’t recognise the place.
 It’s the largest indoor waterpark in the UK, and has an impressive 18 slides and attractions.
 My 9 year old went on every slide, including the newest slides Aztec Falls and Montazooma.
 One involved going head first into a small dark tunnel, which the 9 year old thought was awesome.

 You can also ride the Master Blaster, which is the longest indoor rollercoaster waterslide, and try out the Sidewinder.
 There are also many attractions for the younger kids, and children from aged 2 can go on the Thunder Falls Waterslides.
 I figured that if a 2 year old can go on them (with an adult and wearing armbands) a 41 year old can brave them.
 And yes I did shriek going down them much to the teens horror.

 The Sea Breeze Spa in the Sandcastle

 After lunch we spent time relaxing in the hot tub, occasionally heading off for a dip in the wave pool.
-All to soon it was 4.30pm and time to leave our gorgeous Tiki Cabana.
+All to soon it was 4.30pm and time to leave our Tiki Cabana Sandcastle Blackpool.
 As we were literally the last to leave, I asked the life guards whether I could take some photos of the empty pool.
-I could have been issued with a wristband which would have allowed me to take photos, but I am so conscious of getting other children in the picture I decided not too.
+I could have been issued with a wristband which would have allowed me to take photos, but I am so conscious of getting other children in the picture I decided not to.